MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Reviewing-DNS-Concepts.md

 -   If the server cannot answer the query from its cache or zones, it queries other servers for the answer.

-It is important to understand the core features of DNS, such as delegation, recursive name resolution, and Active Directoryâ€“integrated DNS zones, because they have a direct impact on your Active Directory logical structure design.
+It is important to understand the core features of DNS, such as delegation, recursive name resolution, and Active Directory–integrated DNS zones, because they have a direct impact on your Active Directory logical structure design.

 For more information about DNS and Active Directory Domain Services (AD DS), see [DNS and AD DS](../../ad-ds/plan/DNS-and-AD-DS.md).